marles77/pupil-apriltags-aoi/README.md

 ![aois](aois.png)
 - color of the frame of the AOI

+The script creates four types of objects:
+1. Settings - singleton object to manage app settings
+2. Runner - object to run analysis and visualizations depending on the chosen mode
+3. Gaze - object to manage gaze data
+4. Aoi - objects to manage AOIs

 When using mode 0, the results of the analysis are stored in a Pandas DataFrame and then saved to a CSV file.
 Each AOI gets its own column which stores its coordinates.
-The last column contains the name of the AOI in which the gaze point has been detected.
+The 'aoi-gaze' column contains names of AOIs in which the gaze point has been detected (multiple AOIs are separated by a space).
 ![df](df.PNG)
 **Note**, that because visual data are processed, the analysis can take several minutes, depending on the video length and the hardware used.